MRCToxBioinformatics/Proteomics_data_analysis/index.md

 base `R` functions like `lapply`, `gsub`, `file.path`, alongside `tidyverse` functions like `group_by`, `mutate` and `ggplot`.
 If these are not familiar, we recommend undertaking training in `R` and the `tidyverse` beforehand.
-We recommend using `R>=4.1.2` since the material has not been tested on version before this.
+We recommend using `R>=4.1.2` since the material has not been tested on earler versions.

     The [Bioinformatics](https://www.mrc-tox.cam.ac.uk/facilities/bioinformatics) facility
 provide separate training covering basic `R`, data carpentry (using the `tidyverse`)